Buying Property in Portugal

 Taxes and Fees

-• Imposto Municipal Sobre Transmissões (IMT) or the Property transfer tax: This tax depends on the cost of your home, and will be higher if the property you’re buying is a second or third home.
+• Imposto Municipal Sobre Transmissões (IMT): This is the property transfer tax, which depends on the property price and can be higher if it’s a second or third home.

-• The Stamp Duty: This stands at 0.8 percent of the value of your home.
+• Stamp Duty: This tax is set at 0.8% of the property’s value.

 Learn about the recent housing measures announced in June 2024 here.

-Can US citizens buy property in Portugal?
-Can the British buy property in Portugal?
+Can US and UK citizens buy property in Portugal?

 There aren’t any restrictions on foreign property ownership in Portugal.
 The government encourages foreign ownership of property there.